patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/truncation.md

 ![#truncation1](./img/truncation2@2x.jpg)

-Utilize this guide to determine when and where to utilize truncation.

 ## Where to truncate
 Whether you should truncate strings at the beginning, end, or in the middle requires a bit of research.

 If your product has a default truncation scheme, such as a setting for how to truncate host names, you should follow that practice.

-If the product doesn't have a default truncation scheme, think about how the product's users are apt to name objects.
+If the product doesn't have a default truncation scheme, think about how the product's users tend to name objects.
 Is it more likely that the unique part of the name will be at the beginning or end of the string?
 Based on the answer, you should either truncate at the end of the string (abcdef...) or in the middle of the string (abc...ghi).
-To decide on a method, ask yourself: *Which part of the string that is not truncated is more likely to differentiate the item?*
+To decide on a method, ask yourself: *Which part of the string is more likely to differentiate the item?*

-And if users are able to customize settings regarding truncation, then you should match their chosen preference:
+If users are able to customize settings regarding truncation, then you should match their chosen preference:

 ![#truncation1](./img/truncation3@2x.jpg)